Jah Ying Chung

 “If you want to be effective at changing people’s minds and behaviours, it’s very important to first understand how they think, and how they behave, and why.”

-Jah Ying Chung, a food researcher in China, stands in a packaged food aisle of a store that is also a wet market.
-Jah Ying is the co-founder of The Good Growth Co., which researches Chinese consumers' attitudes toward food and works in the plant-based/alternative protein and animal welfare spaces.
-Hong Kong, China, 2022. #unboundproject / We Animals
+Jah Ying Chung, an Asian food systems researcher and entrepreneur, stands at the entrance to a wet market.
+Jah Ying is the co-founder of The Good Growth Co., a market research and strategy design consultancy that helps companies and food systems organisations expand in Asia.
+Hong Kong, China, 2022. #unboundproject / We Animals<br />

 After interning with the UN in Beijing, then graduating from university in 2010, Jah Ying Chung began working on environmental issues.
 Her interest in international development fed into a concern about how climate change could impact people in underdeveloped nations in Asia.